Documentation / Advanced Workflows

 Glob: Find by filename

-Example: Complete Full-Stack Project
+Example: Complete Research Project

 Setup (Day 1):

-2. Create conversations:
+2. Create four conversations:

 3. Enable shared topic in all conversations